useblitz/blitz/README.md

 # blitz

-A webapp for learning &amp; teaching concepts visually.
+The platform for learning &amp; teaching concepts visually.